Geonovum/OAPIF-PDOK-INSPIRE/Conclusions.md

 1. Stimulate a centralized establishment for rules on mapping the INSPIRE data for each feature type that exists within the INSPIRE data specifications to other encodings like GeoJSON, geopackage and in some cases theme specific encodings like SDMX for statistics.
 [[PUB-4]] for GeoJSON and for [geopackages](https://github.com/INSPIRE-MIF/gp-geopackage-encodings) are a very good start, but it needs to be specified per INSPIRE feature type per INSPIRE theme.
 If this is not organized, each EU member will try it on their own, with the result of no data interoperability.
 It is important for the OAPIF, because the input and output of many OAPIF implementations are based on these encodings, although [[PUB-1]] does not bound you to these alternative encodings.
 GML is also allowed.
+2. Stimulate the market to make the tooling fulfill all the INSPIRE requirements
-2. Develop validation tool for these encodings, otherwise the encodings will stay additional instead of alternative encodings for GML, since at the moment only validators for GML exist.
+3. Develop validation tool for these encodings, otherwise the encodings will stay additional instead of alternative encodings for GML, since at the moment only validators for GML exist.
-3. Specify a protocol for OAPIF like: "OGC:API features" as in the extended Dutch code list (https://docs.geostandaarden.nl/md/mdprofiel-iso19119/#codelist-protocol).
+4. Specify a value for the protocol codelist for OAPIF like: "OGC:API features" as in the extended Dutch code list (https://docs.geostandaarden.nl/md/mdprofiel-iso19119/#codelist-protocol).
-4. Look at the issues in the [European INSPIRE helpdesk](https://github.com/INSPIRE-MIF/helpdesk) and specially [issue nr 9](https://github.com/INSPIRE-MIF/helpdesk/issues/9).
+5. Look at the issues in the [European INSPIRE helpdesk](https://github.com/INSPIRE-MIF/helpdesk) and specially [issue nr 9](https://github.com/INSPIRE-MIF/helpdesk/issues/9).

 ### Conclusions

-1. As long as there is no proper data validation based on the simple encodings for each INSPIRE theme, there will always be the need for a download in the GML encoding.
-This can either be as a full bulk download via an INSPIRE Atom feed, or a INSPIRE WFS.
-We do not expect OAPIF to evolve into a service with complex GML-output in the near future.
-2. At this moment OAPIF can be considered more as an additional service, than as a replacement of the OGC WFS 2.0.
-They both have their advantages and disadvantages, and serve different type of users.
-Though, it is expected that OAPIF will replace WFS2.0 in the future.
+1. Unfortunately, non of the tools used in the examples fulfill all INSPIRE requirements and no toolings is known to do so at this moment (August 2022).
-3. The main barrier for implementing OAPIF services conform INSPIRE is the complexity of the INSPIRE data models which is not supported in the standard OAPIF encoding GeoJSON, wich is the most preferred encoding by the target user group.
+2. The main barrier for implementing OAPIF services conform INSPIRE is the complexity of the INSPIRE data models which is not supported in the standard OAPIF encoding GeoJSON, which is the most preferred encoding by the target user group.
 The data needs to be flattened and converted into simple encodings and most importantly: The mapping needs to be described and published.
-Complex GML is allowed as output of the OAPIF, but so far no server application is known that can deal with this both for input and output without losing the complex structure half way the process.
+Complex GML is allowed as output of the OAPIF, but so far no server application is known to be able to deal with this without losing the complex structure half way the process from input to output of the OAPIF.
-4. The second barrier is the projection system (CRS) ETRS89 which is not supported by the standard OAPIF encoding GeoJSON.
+3. The second barrier is the coordinate system (CRS) ETRS89 which is not supported by the standard OAPIF encoding GeoJSON.
 There is an approved specification for implementing more than one CRS: [[PUB-5]].
-It is not clear whether applications support this already, but they will probably do so in the future.
-It is also a problem that can be solved at the client side.
 There is an extension in development for GeoJSON to support other coordinate reference systems than WGS84.
-It is called [JSON FG](https://github.com/opengeospatial/ogc-feat-geo-json)
+It is called [JSON FG](https://github.com/opengeospatial/ogc-feat-geo-json).
+It is not clear whether applications support these new standards already, but they will probably do so in the future.
-5. OAPIF conform INSPIRE download services is possible when both previous barriers are solved.
+4. OAPIF conform INSPIRE download services is possible when both previous barriers are solved.
+There are work arounds.
+The complex data models can be dealt with by a good description of the mapping from and towards the INSPIRE model.
+Both problems can be dealt with by providing a bulk download with complex GML in the required CRS, but that means providing an extra service.
+5. It is not expected that OAPIF will evolve into a service with complex GML-output in the near future, since that is not something the aimed users would be able to deal with easily.
+6. At this moment OAPIF can be considered more as an additional service, than as a replacement of the OGC WFS 2.0.
+They both have their advantages and disadvantages, and serve different type of users.
+Though, it is expected that OAPIF will replace WFS2.0 in the future.